SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ### Link Time Optimization

-**Link Time Optimization** is a Compiler option which will allow the compiler to optimize the code better by removing unused functions and variables.
-Currently, this component is not visible by default in the SLCP file as it is tagged as Evaluation.
-To enable this component, ensure that the Evaluation filter is enabled by selecting it in the Quality dropdown menu as shown below.
+**Link Time Optimization** is a Compiler option that allows the compiler to optimize the code by removing unused functions and variables.
+Currently, this component is not visible by default in the SLCP file because it is tagged as **Evaluation**.
+To enable this component, ensure that the **Evaluation** filter is enabled by selecting it in the Quality dropdown menu as shown below.

 ![Evaluation_Selection](./resources/evaluation_selection.png)

-Once this is toggled on, simply enter _LTO_ in the keyword search, and you will find **Enable Link time optimization (LTO) for WiSeConnect** under Platform > Toolchain.
+After this is toggled on, enter _LTO_ in the keyword search, and you will find **Enable Link time optimization (LTO) for WiSeConnect** under **Platform > Toolchain**.

 ![LTO_component](./resources/LTO_component.png)